AvryG99/GNN/README.md

 *Split the dataset into training and testing sets.

-*Run the appropriate model script (lstm_attention.py, bidirectional_lstm.py, or gru_model.py) and provide the necessary input arguments such as the path to the training and testing data.
+*Run the appropriate model script (lstm_attention.ipynb, bidirectional_lstm.ipynb, or gru_model.ipynb) and provide the necessary input arguments such as the path to the training and testing data.

 *The model will be trained on the training data and evaluate its performance on the testing data.
 The predicted stock prices will be generated as output.